dainglis/Tripd_Android/README.md

 Requirements for A02 are as follows:
 - [x] GUI with at least 6 widgets (Menu, DialogFragment, Button, Switch, EditText, Spinner)
 - [x] List view that displays details when an item is selected
-- [ ] Download files from the internet (downloading image)
+- [x] Download files from the internet (downloading image)
 - [x] Working with files (populating the database test data from a file)
-- [ ] Have at least two chained asynchronous tasks
+- [x] Have at least two chained asynchronous tasks (async downloading image)
 - [x] Use of intents to start other activities and visit internet sites (Support phone number and Wikipedia browser links)
 - [x] Work with a database
 - [x] Separate GUI, background, and database code (MVC pattern)